Wednesday, June 8, 2011

 Michael Baxley

-The ceramic flowers in these works are an inventive change of
+The ceramic flowers in these works are an inventive change of pace from the typical painting |

 Michael Baxley is a painter who apparently got tired of the same old brush-and-canvas act, so he decided to embellish his paintings with small ceramic flowers.
 I’ve seen plenty of works that incorporate three-dimensional objects into a two-dimensional image, but usually those tend to be found objects.
 These flowers were different because they appeared to be made specifically for the purpose of accompanying these works, and they achieve a very nice effect.

-can also be seen on the floor here
+An arrangement of the ceramic flowers can also be seen on the floor here |

 A few of the pieces start slipping toward the point of becoming formulaic in the use of the flowers, but for the most part Baxley includes a good amount of variation in the size of the flowers and their arrangements to make each piece visually interesting.
 And as an embellishment he took the flowers a bit further and arranged several dozen of them across the floor near the entrance to his show, nicely complementing the title of the show, “Scattered.”
 I don’t want to spend too much time going on about Baxley’s work at this point in time because the show feels very small, as if there’s more to his work that was not available for display.
 There are some nice things happening with the use of pattern, imagery, color choice, and variation in his work, so I’ll wait to comment extensively on Baxley’s work until a later date when hopefully I can see a more complete representation of his work.